cstich/cstich.github.io/_posts/code/2015-02-20-my-jekyll-setup.md

 I don't have to worry about hosting, buliding nor deploying my website.
 Everything is done on GitHub's end.
 Took me a while to set it up though, but now I dig it.
 I even have maps as every proper geographer should have.

 Also my code to run this site is a hodgepodge.
+Although all possible precautions have been undertaken to make sure that I am not using code I shouldn't use, something might have slipped through.
 If I ended up using some code, that I shouldn't have, just drop me an [e-mail](/about/).

 ## Setup